GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Trigger optional permissions with events {: #optional_events }

-The [optional permissions sample extension's][6] core functionality is overriding the new tab page.
+The [optional permissions sample extension's][gh-opt-perms] core functionality is overriding the new tab page.
 One feature is displaying the user's goal of the day.
-This feature only requires the [storage][7] permission, which does not include a warning.
+This feature only requires the [storage][api-storage] permission, which does not include a warning.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/wtbjayBDYDyKZe2x580P.png",
        alt="Extension button that enables additional features", height="350", width="395" %}

 The extension has an additional feature; displaying the user's top sites.
-This feature requires the [topSites][8] permission, which has a warning.
+This feature requires the [topSites][api-top-sites] permission, which has a warning.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/5edHzqeUOJ8V6XHkjNBM.png",
        alt="Extension warning for topSites API", height="173", width="480" %}

-Developing features that rely on permissions with warnings as optional and introducing those features organically gives users a risk free introduction to the extension.
-Additionally, this allows users to further customize their experience with an extension and creates opportunity to explain warnings.
+Developing features that rely on permissions with warnings as optional and introducing those features organically gives users a risk-free introduction to the extension.
+Additionally, this allows users to further customize their experience with an extension and creates an opportunity to explain warnings.

 ## Substitute the activeTab permission {: #activeTab_permission }